Natural Home Remedies For Fertility

 What is Infertility?

 Infertility is the failure of a couple to conceive a pregnancy after trying to do so for at least one year.
 In primary infertility, pregnancy hasn't happened.
 In secondary infertility, both members of the couple have already guessed, but are not able to conceive again after a full year of trying.
 In the event you and your spouse are fighting to have a baby, you are not alone.
-In US, 10% to 15% of couples are infertile.
+In the US, 10% to 15% of couples are infertile.
 Infertility is defined as not having the ability to get pregnant despite having regular, unprotected sex for at least a year for most couples.

 Approximately 20 percent of couples struggle with infertility at any particular time.
 Some studies blame this growth on social phenomena, including the trend for marriage and starting a family to happen at a later age.
 For women, fertility decreases with increasing age, especially after 35 years.

 To comprehend the causes of infertility, it's first necessary to comprehend the fundamentals of human reproduction.
-Fertilization occurs when a sperm from the man merges with an egg (ovum) in the female, creating a zygote which has genetic material (DNA) from both the father and the mother.
+Fertilization occurs when a sperm from the man merges with an egg (ovum) in the female, creating a zygote that has genetic material (DNA) from both the father and the mother.
 If pregnancy is subsequently established, the zygote will develop into an embryo, then a fetus, and finally, if all goes well, a baby will be born.

 The mother's genetic material is in a cell called the ovum.
-Once per month, one mature ovum is created, and leaves the ovary in a process called ovulation.
+Once per month, one mature ovum is created and leaves the ovary in a process called ovulation.
 This ovum enters a tube leading to the uterus (the fallopian tube) where fertilization occurs.
 When fertilization occurs, the resulting cell (which currently contains genetic material from both the mother and the dad ) is called the zygote.
 This single cell will divide into multiple cells and the subsequent cluster of cells (called a blastocyst) moves to the womb (uterus).
 The uterine lining (endometrium) has been preparing itself to be given a pregnancy by growing thicker.
 If the blastocyst successfully attaches itself to the wall of the uterus, then pregnancy was achieved.

 Causes of Infertility